5 Best Gas Grills of 2024, According to Experts

 - Best for Entertaining: Char-Broil Performance Series 6-Burner Gas Grill

 By Sharon Franke for Food Network Kitchen

-With a gas grill on your patio or terrace, you can make dinner outdoors on a weeknight, as quickly and easily as you can boil pasta on your stovetop.
+While charcoal grills can feel time-consuming, with a gas grill on your patio or terrace, you can make dinner outdoors on a weeknight, as quickly and easily as you can boil pasta on your stovetop.
 Come the weekend, a gas grill can help you entertain or experiment with recipes like slow-cooked pork or grilled Caesar salad.
 But figuring out which model to buy can be a challenge.
 Even the least expensive ones will set you back a few hundred dollars and many are priced upwards of $1,000.
 Regardless of how much you’re prepared to spend and whether your idea of a barbecue is grilling a hot dog, searing a thick sirloin, or smoking a turkey breast, we’re here to help you find the best one for your backyard.

 Almost as easy to light as your indoor range, gas grills are super convenient to use, making them great for after work grilling, even in the winter months.